 - Emergency care that doesn’t require hospitalization

-Patients undergoing inpatient care tend to have serious, sometimes life-threatening conditions.
-Depending on the severity of their condition, some patients may stay in the hospital for a few weeks while others stay only a couple of days.
+Patients undergoing inpatient care tend to have serious, sometimes life-threatening, conditions.
+Depending on the severity of their condition, a patient may stay in the hospital for a few weeks or only a couple days.
 Examples of inpatient care include:

 - Rehabilitation services